bhoward/msjs/README.md

 MiniScala-JS
 ===

-Experimenting with ScalaParse and scala.js.
+Experimenting with ScalaMeta and scala.js.
 Maybe I'll write a compiler?